ibrahimmike/ReactDesktopWebapp/README.md

 mvn tests
 ```

-<h3>Important notice : that is a work in process still, so it should be continued<h3>
+<h3>Important notice : that is a work in progress still, so it should be continued<h3>